 ISO 9001 is part of the wider ISO 9000 fraternity.
 All standards in the ISO 9000 denotes quality management.
 This standard is intended to help organizations be more competent and more effective in meeting the requirements of their clients.
 At least a million businesses and organizations in 170+ countries are certified to ISO 9001 quality management.

 Officially, only organizations can get certified.
-Though, individuals can become Certified Lead Auditors or Registrars to execute audits on organizations.
+Though, individuals can become Certified Lead Auditors or Registrar to execute audits on organizations.

 Certification will commonly concentrate on the entire organization, focusing on specific services or sections tailored to expand its performance in that area.